There are the obvious things I miss from the BC (before children) years but I can live without

 In the BC years a holiday might involve a bit of site seeing, reading on the beach, afternoon naps and late dinners.
 Even a hectic city break could be broken up by nipping into a bar or a restaurant without firstly checking there is a kids menu.

-“oh no the sand is back, I need to wash it off again”…..
+“but Daddy I’m sandy, I need to wash it off…Oh no the sand is back, I need to wash it off again”…..

 I’ve always been one for a large handbag (you never know what you may acquire as the day goes on) but it generally contained the basics; purse, phone, keys, lip balm, eyeliner and a kite.

-At this precise moment my bag contains; purse, phone, keys, kite, reins, a nappy, nappy sacks, wet wipes, antibacterial gel, 2 wooly hats, 1 pair socks, 2 pairs gloves, some pebbles, some sand, a penny, a ticket, a Micky Mouse hairslide, some pencils, the best drawing ever, tissues (clean and used) a small hippo, a tiny pony purse, a gel pen that doesn’t work but I’m not allowed to throw away, a shopping bag and 2 notepads.
+At this precise moment my bag contains; purse, phone, keys, kite, reins, a nappy, nappy sacks, wet wipes, antibacterial gel, 2 wooly hats, 1 pair of socks, 2 pairs of gloves, some pebbles, some sand, a penny, a ticket, a Mickey Mouse hair slide, some pencils, the best drawing ever, tissues (clean and used) a small hippo, a tiny pony purse, a gel pen that doesn’t work(but I’m not allowed to throw away), a shopping bag and 2 notepads.

-My daytime TV viewing has now been replaced by Ben & Holly, Paw Patrol and Toy Story, I even have a favourite character in each show.
+My daytime TV viewing has now been replaced by Ben & Holly, Paw Patrol and Toy Story.
+I’m not too proud to admit I even have a favourite character in each show.